endreszabo/blog/content/blog/2010-07-24_ebp001_wifi-ethernet-bonding.markdown

 ---
-title: "WiFi + Ethernet bonding"
-date: "2010-05-24T00:00:00"
-lastmod: "2010-07-24T00:00:00"
+tags:
+  - networking
+categories:
+  - Proof of Concept
 params:
+  hideTitle: false
+  hideMeta: false
   hideComments: false
-  hideMeta: false
   hideTOC: true
+  hideNav: false
+  hideLicenceButton: false
+  hideFooterNote: false
+  hideHeader: false
+  indexImage: wifiethernet4.png
+  indexImagePercent: 20
+  importHighlight: false
-  hideTitle: false
+  importAsciinema: false
   postcode: EBP001
 slug: "ebp001_wifi-ethernet-bonding"
-tags:
-  - networking
-ories:
-  - Proof of Concept
 aliases: ['/ebp001/']
+Title: "WiFi + Ethernet bonding"
+Date: "2010-05-24T00:00:00"
+lastmod: "2010-07-24T00:00:00"
 ---

 When I'm at home, I *dislike* undocking my laptop to move around the house because of the Ethernet-to-WiFi switchover takes long seconds and all my TCP sessions like SSH get lost.
 It's because my laptop is assigned a different IP address on WiFi and on the wired network even if they belong to the same VLAN.
-Weel, it looks like this is not the case any more.<!--more-->
+Well, it looks like this is not the case any more.<!--more-->

 ## The solution